 - GEOG 4330 Soil Genesis Morphology & Classification

 - GEOG 4340 Water Resources

 Within the Bachelor of Science in Emergency Management, students choose two concentrations.
-There are 15 concentrations to choose from.
 Several concentrations that pair well with Natural Disasters include: Aviation Administration, Fire Service Management, Logistics Management, Nonprofit Management and Public Health.